 Claire Lack is our Young Person & Family Support Co-ordinator.
 She has been a member of school staff for over 10 years and holds social work and autism qualifications.

 Her role is to offer an initial point of contact for families in need of support.

 Claire aims to be the link person who can liaise with staff at school, signpost families to other useful agencies and support referrals to relevant agencies for them so they can access all the support they need.

 Claire is also available to offer careers advice and information to young people in addition to support for transition planning for young people and their families.

 Health & Well-being

-Elizabeth Price is our Health & Well-being Co-ordinator.
+Elizabeth Price is our Health & Well-being Co-ordinator, and has worked at the school for 18 years.
 She is co-ordinates any medical checks in school, such as dental checks and eye tests, maintains health records for each pupil and is also able to support pupils on medical appointments.